wizlab-it/dyspatcher/README.md

 # dyspatcher

-Dyspatcher is a full, standalone and independent communication system (chat) with end-to-end encryption.
+*Dyspatcher* is a full, standalone and independent real-time communication system (chat) with end-to-end encryption.

-The aim is to provide a complete real-time messaging service that can be activated by non-specialised personnel in hostile environments with makeshifts.
+The aim is to provide a complete and secure real-time messaging service that can be activated by non-specialised personnel in hostile environments with makeshifts.

 The chat client is web-based and runs on any (modern) desktop/mobile browser.